 It is the law for all foreigners to carry their passport with them at all times.
 Some of my friends don’t unless they’re visiting tourist spots.
 However, due to my looks, I carry it everywhere even if it’s just to go to the supermarket.
 With my luck, I appear to encounter police conducting random Chinese ID checks on the streets, inside metro stations etc. Once I take my passport out, I do get some confused looks.
 The majority don’t check, whilst some are curious; having a nosey glance at the cover to see which nationality it is, then checks my visa and ID page.

 One more story and this was very recent too; last week to be precise.
-A native had bashed me, called me not worthy, a traitor to China, and threatened me on WeChat because he thought, as a foreign Chinese, I looked down on Chinese people; twisting my words and distorting the truth.
-His claim is absolute 100% absurd and false.
+A native had bashed me, called me not worthy, a traitor to China (I have personal thoughts about this one but on a future blog post, to put it simply, it has zero meaning to me), and threatened me on WeChat because he thought, as a foreign Chinese, I looked down on Chinese people; twisting my words and distorting the truth.
+Absolutely 100% absurd and false.
 I see no logic in this.
 No matter how much I’m fighting my corner, he wasn’t having any of it.
 Blocked, end of.

 Mandarin is the official language in China but the country is full of a variety of dialects and minority languages.
 Prior to moving, I had a basic knowledge of Mandarin, but in hindsight, it wasn’t enough for everyday life.
 During my first couple of months here, I have occasionally been criticised; a typical “Why is your Chinese so bad?” response along with a disgusted look.
 I resort to replying in Cantonese or Hakka instead as it is also Chinese.